aj910/BuopsoNewsApp/README.md

 # BuopsoNewsApp
-BUOPSO News is now on the App.
-This App will allow people to read the news from the app.
+BUOPSO News is now on the App, which will allow people to read the news from the app.
-The app will not fetch from somewhere else, but BUOPSO News website itself.
+The app will not fetch news from somewhere else, but from BUOPSO News website itself.